S&P raises Cyprus rating outlook to stable from negative

 NICOSIA Standard & Poor's Ratings Services on Wednesday raised its outlook on Cyprus to stable from negative, saying it expects the troubled government to agree to the terms of a bailout, averting any immediate risk of a sovereign default.

-Cyprus, one of the euro zone's smallest economies, has been forced to wind down one of its largest banks and slap losses on uninsured deposits in a second in order to qualify for a 10 billion euro lifeline from the European Union and the International Monetary Fund.
+Cyprus, one of the euro zone's smallest economies, has been forced to wind down one of its largest banks and slap losses on uninsured deposits in a second in order to qualify for a 10 billion euro (8.53 billion pounds) lifeline from the European Union and the International Monetary Fund.

 "Our baseline expectation continues to be that Cyprus will remain a member of the euro zone.
 Nevertheless, it seems likely that recently imposed capital controls will remain, in some form, to protect Cyprus' banks from renewed deposit flight," S&P said.